iCliniq Logo

 Introduction:

 Patients with both type 1 and type 2 diabetes mellitus have an increased vulnerability to COVID-19 disease than people without diabetes mellitus.
 In addition, even if there was good glycemic control before hospital admission, there was not a consistent improvement in patients with diabetes mellitus admitted with COVID-19.
-Thus, primary prevention for COVID-19 patients with diabetes mellitus is the mainstay to make it less severe and, getting vaccinated within the appropriate time interval is considered an important step of primary prevention.
+Thus, primary prevention for COVID-19 patients with diabetes mellitus is the mainstay to make it less severe, and getting vaccinated within the appropriate time interval is considered an important step of primary prevention.

-Routine vaccination is recommended in patients with diabetes mellitus against,
+Routine vaccination is recommended in patients with diabetes mellitus against:

 Why Diabetic Patients Are at a Higher Risk of Having COVID-19 Infection?

-Diabetic patients are known to have a greater risk of developing infections, such as skin infections, genito-urinary tract infections, and respiratory tract infections.
-Hyperglycemia in diabetic patients through several pathways favors immune dysfunction.
-Decreased production of interleukins in response to an infection and reduced phagocytic and chemotaxis activity are the most important underlying mechanisms.
+Diabetic patients have a greater risk of developing skin infections, genito-urinary tract, and respiratory tract infections.
+Hyperglycemia (high blood glucose) in diabetic patients through several pathways favors immune dysfunction.
+The most important underlying mechanisms are the decreased production of interleukins in response to an infection and reduced phagocytic and chemotaxis activity.
 Hyperglycemia increases the virulence of certain viruses and bacteria.
 Clinical reports suggest that diabetes mellitus is one of the most common comorbidities in patients with COVID-19 infection.

-Diabetic patients have a high risk of infection as well as an increased incidence of hospitalization.
+Diabetic patients have a high risk of infection and an increased incidence of hospitalization.
 Clinical reports suggest that diabetes mellitus is one of the most common comorbidities in patients with COVID-19 infection.

-Getting vaccinated with COVID-19 in patients with diabetes mellitus depends on the place we live.
-The Centers for Disease Control and Prevention (CDC) has made recommendations on who are of utmost priority for vaccinations.
+Getting vaccinated with COVID-19 in patients with diabetes mellitus depends on the place one lives.
+The Centers for Disease Control and Prevention (CDC) has made recommendations on who is of utmost priority for vaccinations.
 Each state plans according to these recommendations and distributes the vaccines to each resident.

-Initially the American Diabetes Association (ADA) prioritized vaccines for type 1 and type 2 diabetes mellitus equally as both groups had a similar increased risk for dangerous COVID-19 disease.
-Earlier decisions on vaccination priority were made by each state but as of now with increased production of vaccines, they are made available for everyone.
-Few nations have started administering COVID-19 vaccines even to children.
+Initially, the American Diabetes Association (ADA) prioritized vaccines for type 1 and type 2 diabetes mellitus equally, as both groups had a similar increased risk for dangerous COVID-19 disease.
+Earlier decisions on vaccination priority were made by each state, but as of now, with increased production of vaccines, they are made available for everyone.
+Few nations have started administering COVID-19 vaccines, even to children.

 • Roughly half of the people who died from COVID-19 under 65 years of age had diabetes.

-1. More likely to be hospitalized or experience the severe illness of COVID-19 when compared with people without diabetes.
+• People with type 1 or type 2 diabetes are more likely to be hospitalized or experience the severe illness of COVID-19 when compared with people without diabetes.

-2. More likely to die from COVID-19 in the hospital than people without diabetes.
+• They are more likely to die from COVID-19 in the hospital than people without diabetes.

-3. More likely to die or to be treated in the intensive care unit for COVID-19.
+• Such people are likely to die or to be treated in the intensive care unit for COVID-19.

 Is the COVID Vaccine Safe for People With Diabetes?